jacksonfloods/geoworkflow/docs/source/index.rst

-AfricaPolis GeoWorkflow
+AAP GeoWorkflow
 ========================

-Welcome to the **AfricaPolis GeoWorkflow** documentation!
-This is a comprehensive geospatial data processing pipeline for African geospatial analysis.
+Welcome to the **AAP's GeoWorkflow** documentation!
+This is a unified geospatial data processing workflow for Cornell University's AAP Geospatial Analysis Lab.

 .. grid:: 2
     :gutter: 3